fight; violence; gang; street; crew; crime; bikey; organised; weapon; knife;

 is a gang?

-- They might be from a particular ethnic group, or a group of young people who live in the same neighbourhood, or the same street.
+- They might be from a particular ethnic group, or a group of kids who live in the same neighbourhood, or the same street.

-- They may be young people who used to go to the same school, or who support the same sports team.
+- They may be kids who used to go to the same school, or who support the same sports team.

-- Sometimes parents are worried that a young person is getting into 'the wrong group of friends' (or a gang) where they are more likely to start dropping out of school, using alcohol or other drugs, doing crime.
+Sometimes parents are worried that a kid is getting into 'the wrong group of friends' (or a gang) where they are more likely to start failing at school, dropping out of school, using alcohol or other drugs, having more sex.

 people join or form gangs

-- To try to be accepted by others.
+- They feel the need to be accepted by others.

-- In the belief they will gain respect from others.
+- They feel the need for respect from others.

 - They want to feel like a part of something, sense of belonging.